Inner West Council: Demographics

-At the 2016 census, the proportion of residents in the Inner West local government area who stated their ancestry as Australian or from Britain and Ireland exceeded 54 per cent of all residents.
-In excess of 51 per cent of all residents in Inner West Council nominated a no religious affiliation at the 2016 census, which was in excess of the national average of 40 per cent.
-Meanwhile, as at the census date, compared to the national average, households in the Inner West local government area had a higher than average proportion (31.4 per cent) where two or more languages are spoken (national average was 22.2 per cent); and a lower proportion (64.4 per cent) where English only was spoken at home (national average was 72.7 per cent).
+At the 2021 census, the proportion of residents in the Inner West local government area who stated their ancestry as Australian or from Britain or Ireland was about 68 per cent of all residents.
+In excess of 49 per cent of all residents in Inner West Council nominated a no religious affiliation at the 2021 census, which was in excess of the national average of 38.4 per cent.
+Meanwhile, as at the census date, compared to the national average, households in the Inner West local government area had a higher than average proportion (42.9 per cent) where two or more languages are spoken (the national average was 31.8 per cent); and a lower proportion (69.8 per cent) where English only was spoken at home (national average was 72.0 per cent).

 Council

 The Inner West Council comprises fifteen Councillors elected proportionally, with three Councillors elected in five wards.
-On 9 September 2017, the current council was elected for a fixed three-year term of office (which was extended for twelve months in 2020 and to December 2021 due to the COVID-19 pandemic); The mayor is appointed biennially and deputy mayor annually by the councillors at the first meeting of the council.
+On 9 September 2017, the previous composition of the council was elected for a fixed three-year term of office (which was extended for twelve months in 2020 to December 2021 due to the COVID-19 pandemic); the mayor is appointed biennially and deputy mayor annually by the councillors at the first meeting of the council.

 Officeholders

 Current composition

-The most recent election was held on 4 December 2021, and the makeup of the council by order of election, is as follows:
+The most recent election was held on 14 September 2024, and the makeup of the council by order of election, is as follows:

-Independents Victor Macri and Vittoria Raciti, the latter of whom formerly sat as a Liberal, both requested recounts in their respective wards.
-The NSW Electoral Commission denied these requests.

 Town halls

 The Inner West Council owns and maintains the three seats of the three pre-merger councils, being Ashfield Town Hall, Petersham Town Hall and Leichhardt Town Hall.
+Since 2021, all Council meetings have been held at the Ashfield Service Centre.

 In addition, the Council also owns the Marrickville, Balmain and St Peters town halls, which were the seats of municipal councils that had existed prior to their merger into the immediate predecessor councils.